 So, keep reading to find out exactly what Australia is famous for worldwide!

 The building was designed by Danish architect Jørn Utzon, and first opened in October 1973.
-The construction of the Sydney Opera House laster for some 15 years, and the original architect eventually resigned.
-Which is one of the reasons why it is often overlooked that the Opera House was built according to his design plans.
+The construction of the Sydney Opera House lasted for some 15 years, and the original architect eventually resigned.
+The project was far more costly and complex than most people had predicted.
+Although, I think you will agree, that it was definitely worth the money in the end!

 Bondi Beach is a beach and the surrounding suburb east of Sydney.
 It is one of the most visited tourist locations in Australia, famous for the azure water, sand and beautiful rocks.
 It is featured on pretty much everything about Australia, from postcards to TV shows.